historic-trails/website/sites/fort-larned-national-historic-site.md

 The next morning, Custer and his men were tasked with hunting down the villagers, and with that, Hancock declared that it would "now be war against the Cheyenne and Sioux between the Arkansas and the Platte."[^Coates74] Shortly afterwards, he ordered the Cheyenne village to be burned to the ground.

 Sources disagree on what exactly compelled Hancock to give the order, but in general, his decisions seemed to be driven by impatience and mistrust with the natives, as well as a generally arrogant sense of superiority.
-His mishandling of the situation at the village caused tempers to flare, and his expedition sparked off a series of conflicts across the Plains.
-Several historians describe this season as a large scale campaign, dubbed "Hancock's War", while others see it as a cold, heartless, unnecessary slaughter against peaceful people, with Hancock being "... a buffoon bumbling around Kansas with fifteen hundred men in tow, futilely pursuing uncatchable Indians and oblivious or indifferent to the suffering he was causing women and children."[^Coates23]
+Regardless, his mishandling of the situation at the village caused tempers to flare, and his expedition sparked off a series of conflicts across the Plains.
+Several historical sources describe this season as a large scale campaign, called "Hancock's War", while others see it as a heartless, unnecessary slaughter, with Hancock being "... a buffoon bumbling around Kansas with fifteen hundred men in tow, futilely pursuing uncatchable Indians and oblivious or indifferent to the suffering he was causing women and children."[^Coates23]

-The aftermath of Hancock’s War would end up being a driving force behind the Medicine Lodge Treaty.
+Because of his failures, Hancock would be transferred from his post at Fort Larned and replaced with [General Phillip J. Sheridan](https://en.wikipedia.org/wiki/Philip_Sheridan#Indian_Wars).
+The effects of Hancock’s expedition would end up being one of the main driving forces behind the Medicine Lodge Treaty.

 ## The Medicine Lodge Treaty
 {% include figure.html